agh-space-systems-rover/unity_sim/README.md

 ## Getting Started

-Firstly, please clone the repository to your ROS 2 workspace:
+Clone the repository to your ROS 2 workspace and build it:
 ```bash
 cd src
 git clone git@github.com:agh-space-systems-rover/unity_sim.git